mofunsky/soundtouch-android/README.md

     //do stuff with output.
 } while (bytesReceived != 0)

-//if you stop playing, call clear on the track id to clear the pipeline for later use. soundTouch.clearBuffer()
+//if you stop playing, call clear on the track to clear the pipeline for later use. soundTouch.clearBuffer()
 ```